raulfdm/vscode-quick-spec/README.md

-# vscode-create-spec
+# Quick Spec

-> Simple and tiny extension to create a spec for the opened file
+> Simple extension to create a spec file for the current opened one